MartaGBayona/project_BACKEND2/README.md

 - `npm install`.
 - Fill .env with data on .env.sample.
 - `npm run start`.
-- Copy the data from the SQL folder into MySQL and execute the import.
 - Import file Collection_socialMedia.json for Thunder Client.

 ### 2 - Info to log